buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==
 = Version 1.1.5 =
+ * Added filter for activity css classes
+ * Tested with WordPress 5.4

+= Version 1.1.5 =
  * Fix Pagination/Load more
  * Fix posting to group when there are no activities.